How to Escape the Dead-End Middle Class

 Costs are rising.
 Your grocery bill keeps getting bigger, but you have the same number of mouths to feed.
-Gas prices, for both your home and your car, keep shooting up.
-Airline fares for work and family trips – along with the ridiculous add-on charges – have grown by 4% this year alone.
+Gas prices, for both your home and your car, keep shooting up, while airline fares for work and family trips – along with the ridiculous add-on charges – have grown by 4% this year alone.

 These are tough numbers for the middle-class to swallow.
 But does the middle-class even exist?
 If it does, is that where you fit?
 Should you even be there in the first place?